-I am currently finishing my dissertation, where I look at how the different readings of the Imperfective domain (event-in-progress, habitual, and continuous) are expressed in Mexican Altiplano, Central Peninsular, and Rioplatense Spanish through the use of the Simple Present and the Present Progressive markers.
-The dialectal variation that we observe in the distribution of these markers is shown to be partially constrained by the Progressive-to-Imperfective shift, a grammaticalization path that has been well documented across different languages and language families.
-On the basis of clear formal characterizations of the meaning of the Progressive and the Imperfective, the dissertation advances a proposal of the cognitive mechanisms and the communicative pressures that are at play in advancing the diachronic shift through its different stages (i.e., the emergence of a new marker for the event-in-progress reading, the categoricalization of the markers –one per reading–, and the generalization of the new marker to all readings), with the general goal of understanding the cognitive underpinnings of the synchronic variation that we observe.
-My dissertation committee members are María Mercedes Piñango (chair), Veneeta Dayal, Ashwini Deo, and Scott Schwenter.
+In my dissertation I looked at how the different readings of the Imperfective domain (event-in-progress, habitual, and continuous) are expressed in Mexican Altiplano, Central Peninsular, and Rioplatense Spanish through the use of the Simple Present and the Present Progressive markers.
+I showed that the dialectal variation in the distribution of these markers is constrained by the Progressive-to-Imperfective shift, a grammaticalization path that has been well documented across different languages and language families.
+On the basis of formal characterizations of the meanings of the Progressive and the Imperfective, I put forward a series of cognitive mechanisms and communicative pressures that are at play in advancing the diachronic shift through its different stages, with the general goal of understanding the cognitive underpinnings of semantic variation and change.
+My dissertation committee members were María Mercedes Piñango (chair), Veneeta Dayal, Ashwini Deo, and Scott Schwenter.

-I’m from Argentina and, before coming to Yale, I did my undergrad studies at the University of Buenos Aires.
-During those years, I was part of the Psycholinguistics and Neurolinguistics Lab at the Instituto de Lingüística, where I did some research on the morphosyntactic properties of agrammatism (agreement processing, relative clause comprehension, clitic interpretation).
+I’m originally from Buenos Aires, Argentina and, before my PhD at Yale, I did my undergrad studies at the Universidad de Buenos Aires.
+During those years, I was part of the Psycholinguistics and Neurolinguistics Lab at the Instituto de Lingüística, where I did some research on the morphosyntactic properties of agrammatism (agreement processing, relative clause comprehension, clitic doubling).